patxibocos/poetimizely/README.md

 ## What is poetimizely ❓

-**poetimizely** is a library to generate type safe accessors for [Optimizely](https://www.optimizely.com/) experiments.
+**poetimizely** is a library to generate type safe accessors for [Optimizely](https://www.optimizely.com/) experiments and features.
-Given a Project ID and a token it will generate classes for all the experiments and their variations.
+Given a Project ID and a token it will generate classes for every experiment + variations and features + variables.

 ## Gradle setup ⚙